Description

 .\Set-CsFeatures.ps1 -tail

-Runs script with default values, but also shows an additional PowerShell window showing a live running log file.
+Runs script with default values, but also shows an additional PowerShell window showing a live running log file, similar to a Unix tail function.
+Please note that running this option may result in some popup alerts or prompts being behind the log (tail) window.

 Parameters